-And, as industry advocates and leaders, Canna Advisors Co-founders Diane and Jay Czarkowski were key fundraisers in the medical marijuana ballot initiative and have been recognized for their contribution to the successful initiative.
+And, as industry advocates and leaders, Canna Advisors Founding Partners Diane and Jay Czarkowski were key fundraisers in the medical marijuana ballot initiative and have been recognized for their contribution to the successful initiative.

-Savvy entrepreneurs interested in pursuing a medical marijuana license in Florida should already be securing property, raising capital, winning local approval, and recruiting key team members.
+Savvy and well-capitalized entrepreneurs interested in pursuing a medical marijuana license in Florida should already be securing property, developing their facility design, raising capital, winning local approval, and recruiting key team members.

 As a medical-use state, the enormous opportunity in Florida is driven by its large scale and tempered by a complex and challenging environment for business operators.
 The market is highly-competitive and comes with high barriers to entry.
 In addition to being merit-based, the restrictive licensing requirements include posting a $5 million bond and regulations require vertical integration.
 New businesses will need significant investment capital to develop and implement a vertically-integrated operation.